kiwimaya/LHLFinalSQL/QA.md

 QA Process:

-•	Understanding the accuracy and completeness of the data, verifying data types are compatible with each other,  understanding the relations between tables
+-- Understanding the accuracy and completeness of the data, verifying data types are compatible with each other,  understanding the relations between tables
+-- Comparing counts with the data source files
+-- Random  searching of values

+Query Examples for quality testing:

 Unit Test Examples
 --count in both tables  is 5511 SKU

 SELECT COUNT(p."SKU"), COUNT(als."SKU") FROM products p
 JOIN all_sessions als
 ON als."SKU" = p."SKU"
 WHERE als.city != 'NULL' and als.country != 'NULL’

  Comparing counts with the data source files
 Random  searching of values